GoogleChrome/web.dev/src/site/content/en/learn/html/images/index.md

 Browsers start rendering HTML when it is received, making requests for assets when encountered.
 This means the browser is already rendering the HTML when it encounters the `<img>` tag and makes the request.
 And images can take a while to load.
-By default, browsers don’t reserve space for images other than the size required to render `alt` text.
+By default, browsers don't reserve space for images other than the size required to render `alt` text.

 The `<img>` element has always supported unitless `height` and `width` attributes.
 These properties fell out of use in favor of CSS.
 CSS may define image dimensions, often setting a single dimension such as `max-width: 100%;` to ensure the aspect ratio is preserved.